Developer Glossary

 Space character " " becomes "%20" in URLs

-🔗 Related Terms:
+🔗 Related Definitions:

 UUID (Universally Unique Identifier)